LunarLambda/libseven/doc/svc.md

 Clears the selected RAM and I/O register areas.

+When clearing IWRAM, the last 512 bytes are included, as they contain the stack area and some bookkeeping for the BIOS (like IRQ handler address).

+The LCD is always set to forced blanking mode.

 ⚠️ Clearing OAM does not make objects invisible.
 Beware of graphical artifacts.\
 ⚠️ When clearing RAM, make sure to disable interrupts if your handler resides there.